cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 explicit invalid curve checks.

 Encoding is a function from abstract elements to byte strings.
-Internally, an abstract element might have more than one possible representation -- for example, the implementation might use projective coordinates.
+Internally, an abstract element might have more than one possible representation; for example, the implementation might use projective coordinates.
 When encoding, all equivalent representations of the same element are encoded as identical byte strings.
 Decoding the output of the encoding function always